 In stage 3, the symptoms start appearing, which should not be ignored.
 These symptoms appear gradually with time as the disease progresses.
 Depending on the severity of level stage 3 CKD may show symptoms as follows

-- Dark yellow, orange, or red urine: Urine colors, especially red and orange, should be taken seriously as they indicate infection or stones.
+- Dark yellow, orange, or red urine: You should take especially red and orange urine colors seriously because they indicate infections or stones.
 This color change is due to abnormal protein or sugar accumulation leading to dark Coors of urine.

 - Edema (fluid retention): During stage 3 of CKD kidney is unable to remove excess fluid from the body resulting in edema.